vlang/awesome-v/README.md

 ### Command-line

 - [crepl](https://github.com/l1mey112/crepl) - Compile and execute C code on the fly as you type it.
+- [github-releases](https://github.com/Dracks/repo-download-asset) - Cli tool to keep track of applications released as GitHub Release (or assets in workflow) and download them.
 - [HN-top](https://github.com/BafS/hn-top) - A simple command to list most recent news from hacker-news.
 - [klonol](https://github.com/hungrybluedev/klonol) - CLI tool to help you "clone all" git repositories belonging to you.
 Works with GitHub and Gitea.
 - [portctl](https://github.com/apoprotsky/portctl) - CLI tool to manage Docker Swarm resources using Portainer API.